-- Your attendance and continued engagement with the NMC and its process. - You providing a more detailed reflection on how you have addressed the dishonesty element of the regulatory concerns and their impact on patients, public and the profession.
+- Your attendance and continued engagement with the NMC and its process. - You providing a detailed reflection piece specifically addressing how you are managing your stress level, so that it does not impact your professional work. - Testimonials

 This will be confirmed to you in writing.